Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 **Consequences**

 No consequences for *Search Services* are expected from applying this alternative.
-Probably then only one is that the whole indexing process will become slower, as the transformation is performed by the new Transform Service and contents are uploaded and downloaded using HTTP protocol.
-Anyway, this problem can be overcome by providing the right resources to Transform Service.

 ### 2 - New Microservice in the Middle

-Introduce a new microservice that sits between Search Service and the Transformation Service.
-The content is off loaded to Transformation Service and the microservice stores the content for Search Service to ingest.
+Introduce a new microservice that sits between Search Service and the Transform Service.
+The content is off loaded to Transform Service and the microservice stores the content for Search Service to ingest.

 ![New Microservice in the Middle](content-tracker-2.png)